Cherokee County DUI Lawyers

 DDS-1205 form

-1. Do nothing within 30 days of the date of your Cherokee DUI arrest: In most cases, our Cherokee County DUI lawyers do not recommend this path.
-If you do nothing and your Cherokee DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form, our Cherokee DUI Lawyers still recommend that you take some sort of action instead of doing nothing.
+Usually, our Cherokee County DUI lawyers do not recommend this path.
+If you do nothing and your Cherokee DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form, our Cherokee DUI Lawyers still recommend that you take action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Cherokee DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);